|Gateway to the lunar surface base. Image credit: Boeing.|

 This is a big life-change, which unfortunately means that I have neglected this blog.
 I've stopped scratching items off my list of planned posts and stopped suddenly writing impromptu new posts.
-I've managed a couple of omnibus posts bringing together in chronological order links to past posts and also an opinion piece, but I completed my most recent meaty new post just before Christmas.
-I have completed a large portion of a post on early NASA circumlunar plans, but it has stalled for the time being.
+I've managed a couple of omnibus posts bringing together in chronological order links to past posts, but I completed my most recent meaty new post just before Christmas.

 It might sound as though I plan to abandon writing about spaceflight outside the boundaries of my LROC job.
 That is, however, not correct.
 In fact, my new job has me so fired up that I can foresee a day when I'll be settled in and have a lot of excess energy to expend.
 It feels like someone turned the oxygen back on.

 I am looking for ways to make this blog serve two purposes: first, to be a really nifty blog that teaches people about cool space history stuff and, second, to help me learn things applicable to my LROC job.
 So - you heard it here first - I hereby declare 2018 to be The Spaceflight History Year of the Moon Base.

 I know what you are thinking now.
 "Yeah, right, he's making promises again and he ain't gonna come through.
 He'll get distracted and it'll be like, 'Hey, look, Mars is at opposition!'"
 (More likely, it'll be like, "Dammit, kiddo, pack up your books, the moving van is due in 15 minutes!")